-In particular the explosion of KGM (Ke-distributed Manufacture) could be at the forefront of the next 'industrial revolution'.
+In particular the explosion of RdM (Re-distributed Manufacture) could be at the forefront of the next "industrial revolution".
 According to a recent UK research project Future Makespaces (Stewart & Tooze, 2015), RdM can be understood to be: technology, systems and strategies that change the economics and organisation of manufacturing, particularly with regard to location and scale.
 There is a drive towards smaller-scale local manufacturing caused by changes in transport and labour costs, the availability of materials and energy, the need for sustainability, the availability and cost of small-scale equipment, and access to information.
-The potential for smaller-scale manufacture has been made possible by a combination of new technologies, small-scale flexible manufacturing equipment, and new manufacturing processes.
-In turn, these changes are driving the development of new business models and supply chains, changing dynamics of work and communities, and have immediate implications for industrial and social policy.'
+"The potential for smaller-scale manufacturing equipment, and new manufacturing processes.
+In turn, these changes are driving the development of new business models and supply chains, changing dynamics of work and communities, and have immediate implications for industrial and social policy".

-Local, automated & customised production could be set to have a huge impact on the 'long tail' (Anderson, 2006) of small fashion businesses and as such, the industry as a whole.
+Local, automated & customised production could be set to have a huge impact on the "long tail" (Anderson, 2006) of small fashion businesses and as such, the industry as a whole.
 Unmade (UK) has developed software linked to electronic knitting machines allowing quick and interactive knitwear products to be produced according to individual requirements.
-Using this method, the company has no need to mass produce products, and works on a made to order, local basis; Post Couture (Netherlands) offers an alternative to modern day production by embracing the 'maker movement'.
+Using this method, the company has no need to mass produce products, and works on a made to order, local basis; Post Couture (Netherlands) offers an alternative to modern day production by embracing the "maker movement".
 Each design is developed to be laser cut and assembled by the consumer, either sent pre-cut to or downloaded as a digital file to be customised, inputting your measurements and laser cutting from your own material at a local machine; Open Knit Project (UK) is a kickstarter that aims to create a low cost automated digital knitting machine available to anyone, with software that allows you to adapt pre-prepared adaptable patterns or the ability to upload your own.
-Users can create garment pieces that are personalised and available 'at the click of a button' while small companies could reduce industry lead times with quick prototyping of small collections of garments according to demand.
+Users can create garment pieces that are personalized and available "at the click of a button" while small companies could reduce industry lead times with quick prototyping of small collections of garments according to demand.